rackerlabs/docs-developer-blog/_posts/2018-04-01-Code-Dive-Openstack-Live-Migrations.md

                                                     instance, src_compute_info, dst_compute_info,   (x)
                                                     block_migration, disk_over_commit)              (x)

-        #*#* Now that we have the populated dest_check_data, we use this to run checks against the source.
-While this doesn't make a ton of sense within the destination check rather than happening, remember that not a lot of data is returned back to Conductor, so doing this while we still have the data is a little more streamlined.
-This method as well runs a couple of methods deep, but once we complete we will return the migrate_data field that is generated here back to conductor.tasks.live_migrate_LiveMigrationTask._call_livem_checks_on_host which stores the returned migrate data is the class variable self.migrate_data.
+        #*#* Now that *dest_check_data* is populated, use this to run checks against the source.
+While this doesn't make a ton of sense within the destination check rather than happening, remember that not much data is returned to the conductor, so doing this while we still have the data is a little more streamlined.
+This method also runs a couple of methods deep, but once we complete we will return the migrate_data field that is generated here back to *conductor.tasks.live_migrate_LiveMigrationTask._call_livem_checks_on_host*, which stores the returned migrate data, is the class variable *self.migrate_data*.

         try:
             migrate_data = self.compute_rpcapi.check_can_live_migrate_source(ctxt, instance, dest_check_data)